Another primary defense mechanism is projection. Introjection and projective identification will

 Introjection involves misunderstanding that what is coming from

-outside as coming from inside.
+another person as coming from inside oneself.
 It is the opposite of projection.
-In its benign form it involves identifying with important
+In its benign form it involves

-is 'identification with the aggressor" where the victim takes on behaviors of the perpetrator in order to feel less helpless
+literature is 'identification with the aggressor" where the victim takes on behaviors of the perpetrator in order to feel

 Projective identification is a process where projecton and introjection